slyfox1186/ffmpeg-build-script/README.md

 build-ffmpeg
 ==========

 The FFmpeg build script provides an easy way to build a **static** FFmpeg on **Linux Ubuntu 22.04** based systems with **non-free and GPL codecs**, see https://ffmpeg.org/legal.html) included.
-It uses API calls to get you the latest version available at the time of building.
+It uses API calls to get you the latest version of each package available at the time of building.

 ## Disclaimer And Data Privacy Notice